-Raiden to launch drilling programme at copper-gold licence in Serbia in Q215.
-April 2019. / Mining
+Raiden to launch drilling programme at copper-gold licence in Serbia in Q2, Mining

 Australian mining group Raiden Resources said it plans to launch a diamond drilling programme at its Donje Nevlje copper-gold project in southern Serbia in the second quarter of 2019.